0. Intro / はじめに

 rights in their business operation; the state budget no longer relied

-mainly on state-owned enterprises contrubutions as in the past, so
+mainly on state-owned enterprises contributions as in the past, so

 the reform of the overall system of taxation became an urgent